thatboyreegan/requirement-analysis/README.md

 - Reviewing of the documented requirements with stakeholders to ensure accuracy and completeness.
 - Definition of clear acceptance criteria for each requirement to ensure they meet expected standards.
 - Establishment of traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements

+There are two types of reuirements in requirements analysis and they include:

+### Functional requirements

+These are requirements that describe what the system should do, its features and functions.
+They focus more on the user requiremnts.
+They are mandatory and are often defined by the user.
+A few examples of such requirements include user authentication, user registration, propersy search and the booking system.

+### Non-functional requirements

+These requiremnts define how the system should perform or the general properties of a software system.
+They are often reffered to as quality attributes.
+These requiremnts focus on user expectation and are often defined by developers or other experts.
+They are not mandatory but are desirable.
+Examples include performance, security, scalability, reliability and usability.